 5. Don’t play the market.

 Buy low!
 Sell high!
 We’ve all heard those not-so-useful investing clichés, usually in cartoonish depictions of Wall Street.
-While market timing — knowing when the market will be “low” or “high” — is considered to be the holy grail of investing, it’s nearly impossible to do.
+While market timing — knowing when the market will be “low” or “high” — is considered to be the holy grail of investing, timing the marketing is nearly impossible to do for the average person.
 Very, very, very few people can time the market well, and even fewer can do it consistently.
 Instead, regular investing over time in every type of market climate is the best way to “play” the long game.

 Contrary to popular belief, you can (and absolutely should) start investing before you have a lot of money.
 Investing small amounts of money and making a few small, smart investments (like taking advantage of a 401(k) employer match.) can have a huge impact over time.

 So just do it, honestly.
 Being financially ready could be a lot closer than you think, and it’s the one gap you can start closing in minutes.